gizinski-jacek/odinbook-api/README.md

 npm run devstart
 ```

-Open [http://localhost:4000](http://localhost:4000) to view API in the browser.
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 ## Deploy